rioriost/Semantic-Ranker-Solution-PostgreSQL/README.md

     ```sql
     \i semantic_reranker_demo.sql
     ```
-    After vector retrieval and reranking, it returns the top 3 articles along with their relevance scores for the given query, "Latest analysis on presidential election."
+    After vector retrieval and reranking, it returns the top 3 articles along with their relevance scores for the given query, "Latest news on artificial intelligence"